python/cpython/Doc/reference/datamodel.rst

    class).
 The return value of :meth:`__new__` should be the new object instance (usually an instance of *cls*).

-   Typical implementations create a new instance of the class by invoking the superclass's :meth:`__new__` method using ``super().__new__(cls[, ...])`` with appropriate arguments and then modifying the newly created instance as necessary before returning it.
+   Typical custom implementations create a new instance of the class by invoking the superclass's :meth:`__new__` method using ``super().__new__(cls[, ...])`` with appropriate arguments and then modify the newly-created instance as necessary before returning it.
+The base implementation in :class:`object` should only be passed the *cls* argument, and returns an uninitialized instance of that class.

    If :meth:`__new__` is invoked during object construction and it returns an instance of *cls*, then the new instance’s :meth:`__init__` method